[Linux] Cool thing that appears when logging in via SSH (/etc/motd)

 PS C:\Users\ichik\ichiki_qa> vagrant ssh "bowwow(You're back.)" [vagrant@ichiki_qa ~]$

-Well, it would be better to check based on IP each time, but since my job makes me nervous, I thought something like this might be a good idea.
+Well, it's best to check based on the IP address each time, but because of my job it makes me feel uneasy, so I thought this might be an option

-(However, depending on the distribution, a directory called /etc/update-motd.d exists by default,
+(However, depending on the distribution, there may be a directory called /etc/update-motd.d by default,

-You can generate dynamic messages by placing your own script under it, so it seems relatively easy.)
+It seems relatively easy to create dynamic messages by placing your own script under it.)

-So, if you really want to dynamically generate the contents of /etc/motd, you have no choice but to run a script that overrides /etc/motd with cron or use such a tool.
-I agree.
+So, if you really want to dynamically generate the contents of /etc/motd, your only option will likely be to run a script that overrides /etc/motd using cron, or to use a tool like that

-There are also packages that allow you to customize the appearance of the terminal and play with the CLI, which is interesting.
+It's interesting because there are packages that allow you to customize the appearance of the terminal and play around with the CLI

 Thank you for viewing.